InterlaceProject/ASIMSpec/README.md

 # ASIM Specification

-This project contains the coreASIM models and specifications for the Interlace project
+This project contains the coreASIM models and specifications for the Interlace project.
+The aim is to provide a software requirements engineering process which might be later extended to a model driven architecture approach.

+Currently, the project is in an early state and might not be fully usable yet

 ## Important Notes